red-hat-data-services/odh-dashboard/data/getting-started/pachyderm.md

 # Pachyderm

-# Pachyderm

 [Pachyderm](https://www.pachyderm.com/) provides the data layer that allows data science teams to productionize and scale their machine learning lifecycle.
 With Pachyderm’s industry-leading data versioning, pipelines, and lineage, teams gain data-driven automation, petabyte scalability, and end-to-end reproducibility.
 Teams using Pachyderm get their ML projects to market faster, lower data processing and storage costs, and can more easily meet regulatory compliance requirements.

-Read about how our Customers leveraged Pachyderm to face their ML/AI challenges and operationalize their pipelines: [Case studies](https://www.pachyderm.com/case-studies/)
+Read about how our Customers leveraged Pachyderm to face their ML/AI challenges and operationalize their pipelines: [Case studies](https://www.pachyderm.com/case-studies/).
 ## Features include

 - **Data-driven pipelines**